New Ford Explorer review

 • -Warranty could be better

-The Extended Range RWD model is priced roughly in line with equivalent versions of the Kia EV6, Tesla Model Y and Volkswagen ID 4.
+The Ford Explorer Extended Range RWD model is priced roughly in line with equivalent versions of the Kia EV6, Tesla Model Y and VW ID 4.
 That said, it does look a little expensive compared with the front-wheel-drive Renault Scenic.

 It’s also worth noting that Ford offers the Extended Range AWD only with range-topping Premium trim, so the EV6, Model Y and ID 4 can all be bought with four-wheel drive for less money (there’s no four-wheel-drive Scenic).

 Still, no matter which version of the Explorer you go for, you get a lot of equipment for your money.
-In addition to the kit already mentioned, it comes with heated front seats, a massaging driver's seats, a heated steering wheel, keyless entry and start, adaptive cruise control and a Clear Exit Warning system that is designed to prevent you from opening your door into the path of a cyclist.
+For example, all versions have heated front seats, a massaging driver's seats, a heated steering wheel, keyless entry and start, adaptive cruise control and a Clear Exit Warning system designed to prevent you from opening your door into the path of a cyclist.

-Upgrading to Premium trim, meanwhile, brings ambient interior lighting, a powered tailgate, a panoramic glass sunroof, 20in alloy wheels (instead of 19s) and Matrix LED headlights which can remain on high beam without dazzling other drivers.
+Upgrading to Premium trim adds ambient interior lighting, a powered tailgate, a panoramic glass sunroof, 20in alloy wheels (instead of 19s) and matrix LED headlights (which can remain on high beam without dazzling other drivers).

 While the AWD Explorer has a slightly bigger battery than its RWD sister, the former also has a higher maximum charging speed: 185kW versus 135kW.
 This means a 10-80% top-up is possible in 26 minutes – two minutes less than the RWD needs.
-Although, of course, that’s assuming you can find a public charger capable of delivering 185kW of energy.
+That’s assuming you can find a public charger capable of delivering 185kW of energy.

-The Explorer is obviously too new to have been included in the 2023 What Car?
-Reliability Survey, but Ford finished 17th out of 32 brands.
+The Explorer is too new to have been included in the 2023 What Car?
+Reliability Survey but Ford finished 17th out of 32 brands.
 That put it ahead of Volkswagen (22nd) and Renault (23rd), but behind Tesla (10th) and Kia (8th).

 More encouragingly, the Ford Mustang Mach-E topped the electric SUV class with a 100% reliability score.

-The Explorer’s warranty lasts for three years or 60,000 miles, which is a bit disappointing compared with the five-year, unlimited mileage warranty that you get with the Hyundai Ioniq 5 and the seven-year, 100,000-mile warranty on the EV6.
-That said, Ford does cover the battery for a competitive eight years or 100,000 miles.
+The Explorer’s warranty lasts for three years or 60,000 miles, which is a bit disappointing compared with the five-year, unlimited mileage warranty you get with the Hyundai Ioniq 5 and the seven-year, 100,000-mile warranty on the EV6.
+That said, Ford covers the battery for a competitive eight years or 100,000 miles.

 For all the latest reviews, advice and new car deals, sign up to the What Car? newsletter here